darrylwest/priority-job-queue/README.md

 * simple-loop.js : shows how to construct a single job, add it to the queue and start the queue.
 * multi-jobs.js : shows how jobs are sorted and run by priority
+* recurring-jobs.js : shows how to schedule jobs that run continuously

 ## Tests